apacheignite/documentation/data-grid/memory-and-cache-metrics.md

 }
 [/block]

-Alternatively, the page memory state can be observed using the `MemoryMetricsMXBean` interface.
+Alternatively, the virtaul memory state can be observed using the `MemoryMetricsMXBean` interface.
 You can connect to the bean from any JMX-compliant tool or API.

 The JMX bean exposes the same set of metrics that `MemoryMetrics` interface has, as well as a few additional ones listed below.
 [block:parameters]